 In this research study, the definition of “Familial Cancer” is met if any of the following is present:

-- An individual and at least one first, second or third degree relative, each with a history of cancer diagnosed under 50 years of age; OR
+- An individual with a history of cancer diagnosed under 26 years of age who has at least one first, second or third degree relative with a history of cancer diagnosed under 51 years of age; OR

 - An individual with a clinical or molecular diagnosis of a known cancer predisposition syndrome